LuiSRoch/LuiSRoch.github.io/collaboration.md

 <!-- site-header -->
    <div class="page-content">

-    I work with data science to provide analytics and visualizations on real estate, financial industry, and supply chain.
-I'm interested in combining data mining, statistics and visualizations using a combination of tools; from Python & SQL to Scala to Tableau to plotly-dash.
+    I work with data science methods to provide analytics and visualizations on financial and economic information, real estate, and supply chain.
+I'm mainly interested in exploring producer prices, inflation, business cycles, financial markets using a combination of tools: Excel, Python, SQL and Tableau to provide statistics and visualizations.
+    I have a couple of projects (agricultural commodity market prices control using AI and creating a data lake) that I would like to start making progress on.

    </div>